textX/textX/docs/model.md

 import path of the grammar file where the rule is defined.
 This attribute is used in `__repr__` of auto-generated Python classes.

+### _tx_model_repository

+The model may have a model repository (initiated by some scope provider or by the metamodel).
+This object is responsible to provide and cache other model instances (see scoping.py).